ansys/pystk/doc/source/api/ansys/stk/core/vgt/ICalculationToolScalarCustom.rst

 ICalculationToolScalarCustom
 ============================

-.. py:class:: ICalculationToolScalarCustom
+.. py:class:: ansys.stk.core.vgt.ICalculationToolScalarCustom

    object

    A calc scalar based on a scripted algorithm in MATLAB (.m or .dll), Perl or VBScript to define its value and rate.

-.. py:currentmodule:: ansys.stk.core.vgt
+.. py:currentmodule:: ICalculationToolScalarCustom

 Overview
 --------